php-censor/php-censor/docs/en/configuring_project.md

     **ATTENTION!:** Option `build_priority` should be set only from web-interface (Project edit page) because it only has an effect before the repository is cloned.

-* Also we have global options (Usually connection settings) for some plugins like: ([Campfire](plugins/campfire_notify.md), [Irc](plugins/irc_notify.md), [Mysql](plugins/mysql.md), [Pgsql](plugins/pgsql.md) и [Sqlite](plugins/sqlite.md)).
+* Also, we have global options (Usually connection settings) for some plugins like: ([Campfire](plugins/campfire_notify.md), [Irc](plugins/irc_notify.md), [Mysql](plugins/mysql.md), [Pgsql](plugins/pgsql.md) и [Sqlite](plugins/sqlite.md)).
 See documentation of the plugins for more details.

-* Also we have options for configuring connection parameters for Svn (Subversion) project source type.
+* Also, we have options for configuring connection parameters for Svn (Subversion) project source type.
 For example:

     ```yml
     build_settings: